lizmat/raku-all-modules/github/perl6/doc/writing-docs/STYLEGUIDE.md

 If you want to add some fancy characters, please stick to [well-known characters from our Unicode set](https://docs.perl6.org/language/unicode_ascii).

+### Prefer non-ASCII syntax in examples

+    my @infinite-sequence = 1,3...∞ # GOOD
+    my @infinite-sequence = 1,3...Inf # OK, but rather not
+    <a b c > ⊖ <c d e> # Good
+    <a b c > (^) <c d e> # OK, but don't do that

+All operators have a ASCII equivalent, but they are more verbose and do not correspond exactly to the mathematical operator or constant they often represent.
+Please use that syntax whenever possible.

 ### Prefer the %() form of declaring hashes

     my %hash := { this => "is", a => "hash" }; # Correct, but BAD
     my %hash := %( this => "is", a => "hash" ); # GOOD

 Using the second form is more idiomatic and avoids confusion with blocks.
 In fact, you don't need to use `:=` in the second sentence, precisely for this reason.

+### Try to express intent, rather than simply reflex syntax

+    my @l = lazy 0..5; # Correct, but BAD
+    my @too-long-list = lazy 0..100000000  # GOOD
+    my @powers-of-eleven = lazy 1, 11, 121 ...
+10**100 # EVEN BETTER

+In the first case, the syntax is totally correct.
+But a list with 5 elements need not be made lazy.
+The second is better, because it does show the intent: work with long lists that need not be filling up memory until they are needed.
+However, the last one is better because it includes a real use case: in the progression, Perl 6 does not need to actually compute its terms until they are really needed.

 ## Perl 5 and Perl 6

+Style guidelines related to Perl *.

 ### Don't reference Perl 5 unless in a 5-to-6 document or related document